John-Nik/portfolio/README.md

 - Small changes in the CSS of the about me page's minesweeper game and skills section
 - Added the PHP icon in the about page
 - Optimized the font's downloaded to help with the speed of the page

+**1.6.1:** Made the minesweeper game in the about me page dynamically import to improve pagespeed score